 This is where we reach a level of abstraction, a step away from the factory floor and the mechanical processes, where we add in the factors and nuances that are unique to our application.
 The insights and resulting changes can be surprising and extend beyond the production line.

-The last level is to use intelligent software to learn machine patterns to implement predictive maintenance.
-This part requires some specialist skills, but luckily there are platforms out there already that aim to help with this; IBM Watson, Google’s Cloud Prediction API and TensorFlow, Microsoft Azure and Siemens’ Mindsphere.
-These all offer cloud based ways to tackle data analytics, whether its big data or just big to you.
+The last level is to use intelligent software to learn machine patterns, increase productivity and implement predictive maintenance.
+There are easy-to-use platforms and software out there already that aim to help with this: Node-RED visual flow software, IBM's Watson, Google’s Cloud Prediction API and TensorFlow, and Microsoft Azure.
+All offer Cloud-based ways to tackle data analytics, whether it's big data or just big to you.